Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Limitations

 \section{Limitations}

 In this section, we discuss several limitations of \ours.

 \textbf{Text Rendering.} Since the image generation branch is trained from scratch and we did not explicitly include datasets for text rendering, \ours~'s capability to render and edit text is very limited.
-We also find that the VQ image tokenizer we use can not faithfully reconstruct small texts.
-We aim to address this issue in future works by incroprating additional text rendering data and finetune the VQ image tokenizer on screenshots of documents.
+We also find that the VQ image tokenizer we use cannot faithfully reconstruct small texts.
+We aim to address this issue in future work by incorporating additional text rendering data and finetune the VQ image tokenizer on screenshots of documents.

-\textbf{Pixel Shift.} Our image editing datasets, such as GPT-Image-Edit-1.5M \citep{wang2025gpt} contains images distilled from generative models like GPT-4o, which is know to have ``pixel shift" problems.
-Specifically, even if the instruction only requires editing a specific region, the rest of image may still experience small but noticeable changes.
+\textbf{Pixel Shift.} Our image editing datasets, such as GPT-Image-Edit-1.5M \citep{wang2025gpt} contains images distilled from generative models like GPT-4o, which is known to have ``pixel shift" problems.
+Specifically, even if the instruction only requires editing a specific region, the other regions may still experience small but noticeable changes.
 As a consequence, \ours~inherit this problem.
 We aim to mitigate this by obtaining more clean and high-quality image-editing data.

 \textbf{Math Reasoning.} The focus of \ours~is to build a unified multi-modal MDMs capable of both understanding and generation tasks.
-While its math reasoning capabilities has improved from the base model LaViDa thanks to additional training, there remain a considerable gap when compared against state-of-the-art models.
-We left further improvements on math reasoning tasks to future works.
+Although its math reasoning capabilities has improved from the base model LaViDa thanks to additional training, there remains a considerable gap when compared against state-of-the-art models.
+We leave further improvements on math reasoning tasks to future work.

-\textbf{Hallucination.} Like all generative models, our model may suffer from hallucination problems at inference.
-We recommend treating model output with caution instead of blind trust.
+\textbf{Hallucination.} Like all generative models, ours may occasionally produce inaccurate or fabricated information.
+We recommend using model outputs as guidance rather than unquestioned truth, and validating them where accuracy is critical.